unification-com/mainchain/README.md

 ## DevNet Development Enviroment

-A complete DevNet environment, comprising of 3 EVs, a REST server, a reverse proxy server and several test wallets loaded with UND is available via Docker Compose compositions  for development and testing purposes.
+A complete DevNet environment, comprising of 3 EVs, a REST server, a reverse proxy server and several test wallets loaded with FUND is available via Docker Compose compositions  for development and testing purposes.
 See [DevNet documentation](docs/local-devnet.md) for more detailed information.

 ## Unit Tests & Chain Simulation